|Nutrition Facts (per serving)|

-- To make the refried beans: Melt 1/4 cup lard or bacon drippings in a large, heavy skilllet.
+Melt 1/4 cup lard or bacon drippings in a large, heavy skillet.
 Add cooked pinto beans with their liquid, 2 cloves minced garlic, and 1 1/2 teaspoons salt.
 Mash with a potato masher or fork as the beans heat.
 Stirring often, cook the refried beans, uncovered, for 10 to 15 minutes until thick.
 Do not let them scorch.

 Frijoles vs. Frijoles Refritos